LiewFeng/imTED/README.md

 | configs/imted/few_shot/imted_faster_rcnn_vit_base_2x_finetuning_10shot_coco.py     | ViT-B       | 108       | 22.5        |           |
 | configs/imted/few_shot/imted_faster_rcnn_vit_base_2x_finetuning_30shot_coco.py     | ViT-B       | 108       | 30.2        |           |

-## MAE pre-training
+## MAE Pre-training

 The pre-trained model is trained with the [official MAE code](https://github.com/facebookresearch/mae).
 For ViT-S, we use a 4-layer decoder with dimension 256 for 800 epochs of pre-training.
 For ViT-B, we use an 8-layer decoder with dimension 512 for 1600 epochs of pre-training.
-Pre-trained weights can be downloaded from the [official weight](https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_base_full.pth).
+Pre-trained weights can be downloaded from the [official MAE weight](https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_base_full.pth).
 For ViT-L, we use an 8-layer decoder with dimension 512 for 1600 epochs of pre-training.
-Pre-trained weights can be downloaded from the[official weight](https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_large_full.pth).
+Pre-trained weights can be downloaded from the [official MAE weight](https://dl.fbaipublicfiles.com/mae/pretrain/mae_pretrain_vit_large_full.pth).

-## Last step before training
+## Last Step before Training
 For all experiments, remember to modify the path of pre-trained weights in the configuration files, e.g. configs/imted/imted_faster_rcnn_vit_small_3x_coco.py.

 For few-shot experiments, please refer to [FsDet](https://github.com/ucbdrive/few-shot-object-detection/blob/master/datasets/README.md#:~:text=2%2C%20and%203.-,COCO%3A,-cocosplit/%0A%20%20datasplit/%0A%20%20%20%20trainvalno5k) for data preparation.
 Remember to modify the path of json in the configuration files, e.g. configs/imted/few_shot/imted_faster_rcnn_vit_base_2x_base_training_coco.py.